Brue (Brief Resolved Unexplained Event)

 - Exposure to secondhand cigarette smoke

-- General anesthesia for a surgery he had recently
+- General anesthesia for a surgery he or she had recently

 What should I tell my baby's healthcare provider about the BRUE?

-Tell him as many details about the BRUE as possible:
+Tell the provider as many details about the BRUE as possible:

 - When and where did the BRUE happen?